mrled/ldapenforcer/site/content/_index.md

 title = "LDAPEnforcer"
 +++

-`ldapenforcer` idempotently manages users and groups in an LDAP server.
+`ldapenforcer` declaratively manages users and groups in an LDAP server.

 It keeps the definitions of users, groups, and group membership in plain text files that can be committed to git.